Seagate/cortx-hare/rfc/3/README.md

 ## Configuration Generation

-Configuration generation script &mdash; `cfgen` &mdash; generates various configuration files required to start Mero cluster.
+Configuration generation script &mdash; `cfgen` &mdash; generates various configuration files required to start Motr cluster.

 ![cfgen](cfgen.png)

 ### Cluster Description File (CDF)

-Cluster administrator SHALL provide a _cluster description file_ (CDF), specifying which hosts the cluster is made of, how many Mero services and clients to run, where to run confd services, which drives to use for Mero I/O.
+Cluster administrator SHALL provide a _cluster description file_ (CDF), specifying which hosts the cluster is made of, how many Motr services and clients to run, where to run confd services, which drives to use for Motr I/O.

 CDF is a YAML file with the following schema:
 ```yaml